← All posts

 But running the same photography process across thousands of people — doctors at the Texas Medical Center, attorneys Downtown, realtors in the Heights, oil and gas executives in the Energy Corridor, founders in EaDo — exposes something you can't see when you're shooting 20 weddings a year.
 You see the distribution.
 You see what the median face does wrong.
 You see the difference between the photos clients love and the photos they quietly replace three months later.
 You see the failures that cluster and the successes that don't quite repeat.

 Over time, the patterns became impossible to ignore.
 We started filing them.
-When we moved into AI, they became the scaffolding for what our model learned.
+When we moved into AI, they became the scaffolding for how AI Headshots was designed.

 How we collected the observations